0xc0d3r/modular-react-typescript-boilerplate/README.md

 ### Tech stack

 This boilerplate is built with modern frontend tools.
 There are community opinionated tools like Typescript and MobX.
-Trust me, these two adds of lot of value to the development in terms of less type errors/bugs, less boilerplate with MobX and leveraging Object oriented principles.
+Trust me, these two adds a lot of value to the development in terms of less type errors/bugs, less boilerplate with MobX and leveraging Object oriented principles.

 -  React
 -  Typescript